Essential Oil Substitution Chart & FREE Substitute Customizer

 Emotional Support

 Enjoy the emotional and physical benefits of aromatherapy with frankincense essential oil.
 This impressive oil can aid and support a list of body systems, mainly the digestive, respiratory, nervous, immune, and cardiovascular systems.
-This is a must have oil for soothing, healing and calming.
+It is a must-have oil for soothing, healing, and calming.

 • Bergamot